 During the year Internal Financial Controls were reviewed periodically by themanagement and Audit Committee.
 Key areas were subject to various statutory and internalaudits in order to review the adequacy and strength of IFC followed by the Company.
 As perthe assessment Controls are strong and there are no major concerns.
 The internalfinancial controls are adequate and operating effectively so as to ensure orderly andefficient conduct of business operations.

 Your Company has an independent internal audit function which carries out regularinternal audits to test the design operations adequacy and effectiveness of its internalcontrol processes and also to suggest improvements to the management.
 Board also appointedKPMG to provide co-sourced internal audit services to assist management of the company inthe appraisal of its internal control functions recommend improvements in processes andprocedures and surface significant observations and recommendations for processimprovements.
-Their observations along with management response are periodically reviewedby Audit Committee and Board and necessary actions are taken.
+Their observations along with management response are periodically reviewedby Audit Committee and Board and neccessary actions are taken.

 36. LISTING WITH STOCK EXCHANGES

 37. SEXUAL HARASSMENT OF WOMEN AT WORKPLACE

 During the year under review there were 12 cases filed with the Internal ComplaintsCommittee of the Company pursuant to the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 and the same were investigated andresolved.
-No complaints were pending more than 90 days during FY 2019-20.
+No complaints were pending more than 90 days during FY 2020-21.

 The Company has complied with provisions relating to the constitution of InternalComplaints Committee under the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013.

 38. CONSOLIDATED FINANCIAL STATEMENTS